CDMcGwire/othnell/src/pages/magic/hemoturgy.md

 # {{ $frontmatter.title }}

-The art of using blood to bargain with otherworldly beings.
+The arte of using blood to bargain with otherworldly beings.
 While similar in effect to Thaumaturgy, Hemoturgy almost always achieves the effect requested in the deal.
 However, the terms are prone to unintended side effects.
 And the caster must be sure their demand does not outpace their supply, for their